KellynCodes/ProjectManagement/README.md

 ### Running the Application:

-1. **Start Services**: Begin by running the Web api project.
-Once that's up and running, start the background worker service project.
+1. **Start Services**: Begin by running the background worker service project.
+Once that's up and running, start the Web API.

 2. **Account Creation**:
    - Upon the first run, you should create an account through the API.